h2oai/h2o-2/docs/deeplearning/DeepLearningRVignetteDemo/readme.txt

 Prerequisites:
 1) R needs to be installed, upgrade to version 3.1.x if you encounter any issues.
-2) Download data.zip and demo.R to your local folder (click on link and view as raw).
+2) Download data.zip and demo.R to a your local folder (click on link and view as raw, then "save as").
-3) Unpack the .zip file to obtain the .csv files.
-If needed, move the .csv files to the same directory as the demo.R file.
-4) From your terminal, change directory to your local folder that contains the .csv files and the demo.R script.
+3) From your terminal, change directory to your local folder that contains the .zip file and the demo.R script.
+4) Unpack the .zip file ("unzip data.zip") to obtain the .csv files.
+5) Check that the .csv files are in the same directory as the demo.R file.

 Run H2O Deep Learning in R
 5) R -f demo.R

-Alternatively, you can run the demo from RStudio.
+Alternatively, you can run the demo line-by-line by copy & pasting it into R or RStudio.